blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - ibn Saud and team formed Saudi Arabia
 - Formation of Nationalist Socialist German Workers party
 - 1929: The Great Depression in the US
+- 1931: Japan seizes Manchuria from China, and has to withdraw from the League of Nations
 - 1937: Japan has an empire, and they rape Nanking, but then they deny it
 - 1939: World War 2
 	- Holocaust